 The name of the organization was changed to the Bartlesville Art Association in 1965 to encourage membership not only of artists but anyone who appreciates art and wants to help promote the visual arts in Bartlesville.
 BAA incorporated, becoming a tax-exempt not-for-profit 501(c)3 organization.

-Still an all-volunteer organization, BAA is now thriving with art activities nearly every day.
+BAA is thriving with art activities nearly every day.
 We have partnered with civic organizations and our local schools to provide arts education and promotion of the visual arts.
 Bartlesville is recognized as one of the top arts communities in the state.
 Thank you to all who founded BAA, those who continue to support us, and all members past and present.

 Schmoldt Champion of BAA Award